New People's Army rebellion: Formation of the MLPP-RHB (1998)

-NPA incidents during the Estrada administration (1998–2001)
+Estrada administration (1998–2001)

 The peace talks broke down soon after the 1998 agreement, however, and conflict between the two parties resumed at high levels after Joseph Estrada assumed the presidency later that year.
 In March 2001, a few months after Estrada was ousted by the "EDSA II" Revolution, National Security Advisor Roilo Golez noted that the number of "barangays influenced by" the CPP-NPA grew from 772 barangays 1,279 under the Estrada administration, which Golez added was "quite a big jump."
 In July 2001, officials of the Armed Forces of the Philippines noted that the NPA grew in strength "at an average of three to five percent yearly" since 1998.

-NPA incidents during the Arroyo administration (2001-2010 )
+Arroyo administration (2001–2010)

 In 2001, the AFP launched a campaign of selective extrajudicial killings, in an attempt to suppress NPA activity.
 By targeting suspected rebel sympathizers, the campaign aimed to destroy the communist political infrastructure.
 The program was modeled after the Phoenix Program, a U.S. project implemented during the Vietnam War.
 According to Dr William Norman Holden, University of Calgary, security forces carried out a total of 1,335 extrajudicial killings between January 2001 – October 2012.

 On August 9, 2002, NPA was designated a Foreign Terrorist Organization (FTO) by the United States Department of State.
 A parallel increase in counter-insurgency operations negatively affected the course of the rebellion.
 Netherlands-based Jose Maria Sison is currently the leader of CPP's eight member politburo and 26 member central committee—the party's highest ruling bodies.
 Despite the existence of the politburo, NPA's local units receive a high level of autonomy due to difficulties in communication between each of the fronts across the country.

-Rebel recruits receive combat training from veteran fighters and ideological training by Mao Zedong in: the Three Main Rules of Discipline and Eight Points of Attention; the Comprehensive Agreement to Respect Human Rights and International Humanitarian Law.
-NPA units usually consist of 15–30 fighters, with special armed partisan units of 50–60 rebels serving in a special operations capacity.
+Rebel recruits receive combat training from veteran fighters and ideological training by Mao Zedong in: the Three Rules of Discipline and Eight Points for Attention; the Comprehensive Agreement to Respect Human Rights and International Humanitarian Law.
 NPA also formed a limited tactical alliance with the Moro National Liberation Front and the Moro Islamic Liberation Front on the island of Mindanao, enabling the mutual transfer of troops through each other's territory.
 Between 1969 and 2008, more than 43,000 insurgency-related fatalities were recorded.

 Plantations run by Japanese companies have been assaulted by the NPA.

-NPA incidents during the Benigno Aquino III administration (2010-2016)
+Benigno Aquino III administration (2010–2016)

 Several efforts to move forward with peace talks between the Government of the Philippines and the CPP, NDFP, and NPA were initiated throughout the administration of President Benigno Aquino III, with the government of the Kingdom of Norway providing support to the peace negotiations as a third-party facilitator.